LucDuponcheelAtGitHub/programming_course/chapter02/README.md

 *nesting of two bindings of computation arguments to computation producing functions* pattern that is used by the code of `shouldBeTrue` and `shouldBeFalse`.

-In my opinion it is instructive to think of all this as folows:

  - A *functional programming design pattern* is simply a *generic abstraction* that can be used to replace the usage, over and over again, of a useful complex pattern, once and for all, by a simpler pattern.
 In this case to replace the complex pattern using `BIND` by the simpler one using `AND_THEN`.